 Yet the fact that something like Warby Parker absolutely disrupted my customer experience of eyecare is a sign that maybe it could be possible to be radically customer centric, now.
 The lower cost, brisk efficient service was 10x better than the hassle of visiting an eye doctor, dealing with the billing codes, and paying for my last pair of $800 glasses from the Luxottica Corporation.
 Let’s compare that experience to the not-yet-awesome retail clinics and you can begin to see how a new front line health services offering could emerge.

-3/ Compete to win on business model, not product or experience
+3/ Compete to win on a business model, not product or experience

 To be sure, charging for eye exams in a retail location is not radical nor breakthrough innovation.
 Luxottica, which owns LensCrafters and Pearle Vision, have been offering this service from the start, competing with local optometrist offices.
 Luxottica is the world leader in frames, lenses, and eyewear, with over 80% of the market.